felixdorn/tin/README.md

 ## Future

-* Support for attributes
 * Support for named parameters
-* new colors to a theme shouldn't break the whole thing
 * Various outputs (cli / web)
 * Line prefixes aka support for line numbers
 * grayscale theme